 If you can cut waste from your production run, then you can increase margins and improve your supply chain management.
 Technology can play a huge role here, enabling you to find new opportunities for waste reduction in the production process.
 Technology also gives you greater visibility over your entire supply chain, so you can manage supply issues and adjust your production schedule accordingly.
 Supply chain visibility proved to be particularly valuable for manufacturers during the COVID-19 pandemic, allowing operations to work in a more agile way around complex supply chain disruption.

 Improving quality in manufacturing is a journey.
 It begins when you design the product with efficiency in mind from the very start.

 Let’s briefly recap the 5 key stages to improve quality:

 Once you’ve evaluated your processes, you’re ready to set your quality benchmarks and use technology to measure and provide data on the fastest, most efficient way to meet your quality benchmark.
 There are multiple factors, such as performance benchmarks around material cost and quality, staff hours, energy, and time to market.
-At Oden, we highlight the value of exploring the Golden Run, which combines the power of prescriptive performance analytics with your production management experience to uncover the most profitable way to create products.
+At Oden, we highlight the value of simplifying operators’ jobs using Process AI, which combines the power of prescriptive performance analytics with predictive quality to lower manufacturing input costs while ensuring good quality.

 Improving quality in manufacturing and meeting your efficiency goals is challenging without the right technology.
 If you rely on the expertise of certain staff members instead of leveraging data, you need those specific people to be available whenever you need them, and that’s not always possible.
 Many manufacturers have experienced some challenges around this issue during the COVID-19 pandemic.
 Leveraging data creates resilience in your workforce, enabling you to better manage issues such as staff shortages and turnover, and crisis situations that require your operation to pivot quickly.